 Then along comes Zoe.

-In Eleanor Burgess’ brilliant and timely play — currently making its world premiere at the McCarter Theatre Center in Princeton — Zoe is a student of Janine’s, coming to her office, at the start of Act 1, to discuss a paper.
+In Eleanor Burgess’ brilliant and timely play — currently making its New Jersey premiere at the McCarter Theatre Center in Princeton — Zoe is a student of Janine’s, coming to her office, at the start of Act 1, to discuss a paper.

 Janine seems impressed by Zoe, but is a bit of a stickler, insisting on grammatical precision in Zoe’s writing.
-Soon, it comes out, Janine’s has bigger issues with the paper, which is about the role of slaves in the American Revolution.
+Soon, it comes out that Janine has bigger issues with the paper, which is about the role of slaves in the American Revolution.

 Janine says Zoe hasn’t followed proper scholarly procedure, and that her grade will suffer for it.
 Zoe says that proper scholarly procedure is impossible in this case, because slaves are underrepresented in the kind of historical artifacts historians use.
 They go back and forth for a while, and the uncompromising, brutally confrontational Zoe challenges Janine on certain deeply underlying assumptions about race and class and sexual orientation that she believes underlie Janine’s life and work.